zainab2303/ml_projects/README.md

 # ml_projects
-A brief overview of the ML projects I have worked on
+A collection of machine learning projects I have worked on